 “The daughter did not want this.
 Steve did not want this.
 Steve was pretty much begging for his life,” said Lanier.
 “Had he not had the DNR order in place, they would have resuscitated him.”

-After complaints from Kim Stryker, Judge Janet Thorpe removed Fierle as guardian from 98 cases, saying she signed DNRs for wards without the families or court's permission.
+After complaints from Kim Stryker, Judge Janet Thorpe removed Fierle as guardian from 98 cases, saying she signed DNRs for wards without permission from the families or the court.

 Neither Fierle nor her attorney responded to our request for comment.

 Fierle was cited twice previously by the Florida Office of Public and Professional Guardians for rule violations.

 Court records show that Fierle currently has about a dozen combined active guardianship cases in the Bay area, including wards in Hillsborough, Pinellas, Hernando and Polk Counties.

 “This action by Judge Thorpe represents a long-awaited tipping point in the battle to demand accountability from the courts and the guardians and lawyers they enable,” said Dr. Sam Sugar, who is founder of Americans Against Abusive Probate Guardianships.

 To see more of our coverage of issues with Florida’s professional guardianship system click here.